chris-sanders/chris-sanders.github.io/_posts/2018-05-05-block-device-in-containers.md

 These rules are logging any add and remove events in a log file in /root/udev.log for debugging purposes.
-You can remove that after you have confirmed creating and removing partitions work as expected although the number of add and remove events should not be large.
-With the udev rules in place the ceph-osd charm can fully manage the devices that have been passed through.
+You can remove that after you have confirmed creating and removing partitions work as expected.
+The number of add and remove events should not be large so it's fine to leave in place as well.
+With the udev rules in the container the ceph-osd charm can fully manage the devices that have been passed through.

 ## Notes on use with ceph-osd